Skip to main content

 Wooden seed boxes are typically 35cm x 25cm x 7cm and have slits at the base for drainage.

-Styrofoam and plastic seed trays are also available and can be used instead of wooden seed boxes.
+Styrofoam and plastic seed trays are also available as alternatives to wooden seed boxes.
 They come with separate compartments for sowing seeds and have small drainage holes at the base.

 Plastic Seed Tray